Bloody Sunday (1920): Collins's plan

 Michael Collins was the IRA's Chief of Intelligence and Finance Minister of the Irish Republic.
 Since 1919 he had operated a clandestine "Squad" of IRA members in Dublin (a.k.a.
 "The Twelve Apostles"), who were tasked with assassinating prominent RIC officers and British agents, including suspected informers.

 By late 1920, British Intelligence in Dublin had established an extensive network of spies and informers around the city.
-This included eighteen purported British Intelligence agents known as the "Cairo Gang"; a nickname which came from their patronage of the Cairo Café on Grafton Street and from their service in British military intelligence in Egypt and Palestine during the First World War.
+This included eighteen British Intelligence agents known as the "Cairo Gang"; a nickname which came from their patronage of the Cairo Café on Grafton Street and from their service in British military intelligence in Egypt and Palestine during the First World War.
 Mulcahy, the IRA Chief of Staff, described it as, "a very dangerous and cleverly placed spy organisation".

 In early November 1920, some prominent IRA members in Dublin were almost captured.
 On 10 November, Mulcahy narrowly evaded capture in a raid, but British forces seized documents which included names and addresses of 200 IRA members.
-Shortly after, Collins ordered the assassination of British agents in the city, judging that if they did not do this, the IRA's organisation in the capital would be in grave danger.
+Shortly after, Collins ordered the assassination of British agents in the city, judging that if this was not done, the IRA's organisation in the capital would be in grave danger.
 The IRA also believed that British forces were implementing a coordinated policy of assassination of leading republicans.

 Dick McKee was put in charge of planning the operation.
 The addresses of the British agents were discovered from a variety of sources, including sympathetic maids and other servants, careless talk from some of the British, and an IRA informant in the RIC (Sergeant Mannix) based in Donnybrook barracks.
 Collins's plan had initially been to kill more than 50 suspected British intelligence officers and informers, but the list was reduced to thirty-five on the insistence of Cathal Brugha, the Minister for Defence for the Irish Republic, reportedly on the grounds that there was insufficient evidence against some of those named.
 The number was eventually lowered again, to 20.

 On the night of 20 November, the leaders of the assassination teams, which included the Squad and members of the IRA's Dublin Brigade, were briefed on their targets, which included twenty agents at eight different locations in Dublin.
 Two of those who attended the meeting—Dick McKee and Peadar Clancy—were arrested in a raid a few hours later, and Collins narrowly evaded capture in another raid.